Justia Lawyer Rating

 If no agreement is reached, the case proceeds to trial.
 The pretrial ensures that all parties are prepared and that any unresolved legal or factual issues are clearly defined before the trial begins.

-7. What are common fact questions discussed during a pretrial?
+What fact questions come up at a pretrial?

 Fact questions often include disputes over: